-(2) The legislator's spouse is a beneficiary of the New Hampshire Retirement System and the legislator has disclosed this financial interest in checklist category "(g) New Hampshire Retirement System" on the Financial Disclosure Form.
+- (2) The legislator's spouse is a beneficiary of the New Hampshire Retirement System and the legislator has disclosed this financial interest in checklist category "(g) New Hampshire Retirement System" on the Financial Disclosure Form.
 In this hypothetical example, there is a bill to provide a cost of living adjustment in benefits only for certain members of group I of the System who retired as teachers prior to 1987.
 The legislator's spouse would qualify to receive the cost of living adjustment provided in the bill.
 Because the legislator's family member stands to benefit directly from this specific legislation which affects only a small group, or subset, of System beneficiaries, the legislator's generic disclosure on the checklist form is inadequate.

-Declaration of Intent required? - Yes Verbal Disclosure required? - Yes

-(3) The legislator is a developer and has disclosed this financial interest in checklist category "(d) Real estate, including brokers, agents, developers, and landlords."
+The legislator in this example must file a specific Declaration of Intent Form and make a verbal disclosure. - (3) The legislator is a developer and has disclosed this financial interest in checklist category "(d) Real estate, including brokers, agents, developers, and landlords."
 There is a bill to construct a new exit ramp off of a state highway.
 The legislator owns a parcel of land the value of which would be directly affected by construction of the exit ramp.
 Because the legislator stands to benefit directly from this specific legislation, the legislator's generic disclosure on the checklist form is inadequate.
+The legislator in this example must file a specific Declaration of Intent and make a verbal disclosure. - (4) The legislator attends a county delegation meeting where there is a budget proposal to appropriate county funds to a nonprofit agency on which the legislator serves as a board member.
+Because the legislator serves on the governing board of the nonprofit entity and presumably has a responsibility for the welfare of that entity, the legislator has a personal interest in whether the county appropriates funds to it.
+Accordingly, even if the legislator had no financial interest in the entity, the legislator must file a specific Declaration of Intent Form and make a verbal disclosure.